 - Not everyone wants to connect with the profiles they view on LinkedIn

 - Some users seek out profiles for research and analytics purposes

 - Others simply wish to scope out their competition on the platform

 The answer to this question depends on your own LinkedIn settings.
 LinkedIn often notifies people when you view their profiles.
 The person may get an email or an alert on the LinkedIn notification page saying you viewed their profile.
 However, LinkedIn also gives you control over who can see if you’ve viewed their profile.
 If you want some anonymity, you can still browse privately without LinkedIn sharing this information.

 You can do this by updating your profile viewing options from the Settings & Privacy page.

 On the flip side, if you want to see who has viewed your profile, you cannot choose to be anonymous.
 There are benefits to staying visible.
-For example, you can use the Who Viewed Your Profile feature to display profile visitors in the last 90 days.
-It shows the viewer’s name, headline, location, and industry.
+For example, you can use the “Who Viewed Your Profile” feature to display profile visitors in the last 90 days.
+This feature displays the viewer’s name, headline, location, and industry.

-To access the Who Viewed Your Profile page, click the Me icon at the top of your LinkedIn homepage and click View profile.
-You can also check who viewed your profile from your dashboard.
+To access the “Who Viewed Your Profile” page, click the “Me” icon at the top of your LinkedIn homepage and click “View profile“.
+You can also check who viewed your profile from your dashboard or notifications page.
 Click “Who’s Viewed Your Profile” beneath your profile photo on the left rail of your LinkedIn homepage.